quay/claircore/docs/contributor/logging.md

 ```

 #### Grammar
-When noting when noting the change during a chunk of work, make sure that the
+When noting the change during a chunk of work, make sure that the
 log messages scan as visually similar.
 Usually, this means formatting messages
 into "${process} ${event}".
 For example: